aroemers/rmap/README.md

 To evaluate one or more RVal objects in a particular context, you can use the `valuate!` function.
 It takes an associative datastructure and returns an updated version of it, where all RVal objects are evaluated.
-A companion function is `valuate-keys!`.
+A similar function is `valuate-keys!`.
 It does the same, but only evaluates the specified keys (or indices) and their dependencies.

 Let's evaluate the map we created earlier: